CCooper0/Cactus-Landing-Page/README.md

 # Cactus-Landing-Page
-This is a landing page for someone who sells cacti
+This is a landing page for a cactus seller